★ 4.9 · 4,000+ verified orders · 75 photo reviews

 How do I choose my color?

-The set comes in five glazes: Cyan, White, Light Cyan, Blue, and Pink.
+The set comes in five glazes: White, Green, Light Green, Blue, and Pink.
 You will pick your color at the secure checkout step, right after clicking the order button.
 The bowl and whisk holder arrive in matching glaze; the bamboo and steel pieces are identical across colors.

 Does the set include matcha powder?